HichamA123/react-routing/README.md

 *Solution*
 using `useOutlet()` instead of `<Outlet />` because `<Outlet />` wraps the pages around with a wrapper element.
 Because of this wrapper element I cannot reach the direct child element to set a key which is required for the animatepresence.

+**Navigate rerender in `PrivateRoute.tsx`**
+Whenever the `<Navigate />` gets called, the location gets updated (logically).
+This updates the `const location` inside the `PrivateRoute.tsx` because it is a react hook.
+This triggers a rerender.
+Because this rerender the Navigate gets called again but this time with the new location from the previous navigate call, which is `/login`.
+Now the `Login.tsx` thinks that the initial route was `/login` which is incorrect.

+*Solution*
+See solution with `useEffect` in the `PrivateRoute.tsx` file.
+This way navigate gets called only once, not depending on any `const location` changes, just the `isLoggedIn` state prop.